-The content of the Certificate Issuer Distinguished Name field shall match the Subject Distinguished Name of the Issuing CA to support Name chaining as specified in RFC 5280, Section 4.1.2.4.
+The encoded content of the Certificate Issuer Distinguished Name field shall be byte-for-byte identical with the encoded form of the Subject Distinguished Name in the Issuing CA's certificate to support Name chaining.

 CA Subject Distinguished Name shall conform to PrintableString string type in ASN.1 notation.